davetayls/davetayls.github.com/_posts/2018-05-20-fp-ts-01-working-with-nullable-values.md

 ['Esther', 'Charis', 'No name', 'Tobias', 'No name']
 ```

-What I've learnt is to
+## What I've learnt is to

  - Use `Option` when you're not sure if a value is defined or to set it to some default
  - Return `Option`s from functions and then connect them together so that you only need to deal with the `null | undefined` case at the end of your logic
  - Dealing with a list of potentially empty values then becomes pretty simple

+## View some code examples

+You can take a look at some example code in the companion [exploring-fp-ts-series](https://github.com/davetayls/exploring-fp-ts-series/tree/master/src/01-nullable-values) Github repo

 ---